 The Robinson Bikeway will provide a vital connection for residents to walk and bike between two vibrant communities within San Diego’s urban core – North Park and Hillcrest.
-The bikeway will run along Robinson Avenue between Park Boulevard and Alabama Street.
-Features include an elevated path to bridge the Florida Canyon between Florida and Alabama streets, buffered bike lanes, crosswalks, and traffic calming features designed to make Robinson Avenue more pleasant for everyone – people who walk, bike, and live there.
+The bikeway will run along Robinson Avenue between Park Boulevard and Alabama Street, and will connect to the Georgia – Meade Bikeway to the north, Park Boulevard Bikeway to the west, and Landis Bikeway to the east.

-The Robinson Bikeway is one of six segments planned as part of the North Park | Mid-City Bikeways, which will add approximately 13 miles of bike boulevards and protected bikeways and connect the North Park and Mid-City neighborhoods.
-The project will help fulfill the vision laid out in the San Diego Regional Bike Plan to make riding a bike a more convenient and safer choice for everyday travel.
-The North Park | Mid-City Bikeways project is a vital part of the regional bike network, GO by BIKE, and a high priority project funded through the Regional Bike Plan Early Action Program.
+The Robinson Bikeway is one of seven segments planned as part of the North Park | Mid-City Bikeways, which will add approximately 13 miles of bike boulevards and protected bikeways and connect the North Park and Mid-City neighborhoods.
+The project will help fulfill the vision laid out in the San Diego Regional Bike Plan to make riding a bike a safer and more convenient choice for everyday travel.
+The North Park | Mid-City Bikeways project is a vital part of the regional bike network, GO by BIKE, and a high-priority project funded through the Regional Bike Plan Early Action Program.

 401 B Street, Suite 800, San Diego, CA 92101